turingschool/backend-curriculum-site/module3/lessons/customizing_json_in_your_api.md

 ### Intro

-- Built in to Rails 4+
+- Built in to Rails 4+ (still needs to be gem installed)
 - Uses Rails views
 - What does DSL mean?